Socialist ideology of the Kuomintang: History

-One of the Three Principles of the People of the Kuomintang, Minsheng, was defined as People's Livelihood by Sun Yat-sen. The concept may be understood as social welfare as well.
+One of the Three Principles of the People of the Kuomintang, Minsheng, was defined as the People's Livelihood by Sun Yat-sen. The concept may be understood as social welfare as well.
 Sun understood it as an industrial economy and equality of land holdings for the Chinese peasant farmers.
 Here he was influenced by the American thinker Henry George (see Georgism) and British thinker Bertrand Russell; the land value tax in Taiwan is a legacy thereof.
 He divided livelihood into four areas: food, clothing, housing, and transportation; and planned out how an ideal Chinese government can take care of these for its people.

 The Kuomintang was referred to having a socialist ideology.
-"Equalization of land rights" was a clause included by Sun in the original Tongmenhui.
+"Equalization of land rights" was a clause Sun included in the original Tongmenhui.
 The Kuomintang's revolutionary ideology in the 1920s incorporated unique Chinese socialism as part of its ideology.

 The Soviet Union trained Kuomintang revolutionaries in the Moscow Sun Yat-sen University.
 In the West and in the Soviet Union, Chiang Kai-shek was known as the "Red General".
-Movie theaters in the Soviet Union showed newsreels and clips of Chiang, at Moscow Sun Yat-sen University Portraits of Chiang were hung on the walls and in the Soviet May Day Parades that year, Chiang's portrait was to be carried along with the portraits of Karl Marx, Vladimir Lenin, Joseph Stalin and other socialist leaders.
+Movie theaters in the Soviet Union showed newsreels and clips of Chiang.
+At Moscow Sun Yat-sen University, portraits of Chiang were hung on the walls.
+In the Soviet May Day parades in 1927, Chiang's portrait was to be carried along with the portraits of Karl Marx, Vladimir Lenin, Joseph Stalin and other socialist leaders.

-The Kuomintang attempted to levy taxes upon merchants in Canton and the merchants resisted by raising an army, the Merchant's volunteer corps.
-Sun initiated this anti-merchant policy and Chiang enforced it, Chiang led his army of Whampoa Military Academy graduates to defeat the merchant army.
-Chiang was assisted by Soviet advisors, who supplied him with weapons while the merchants were supplied with weapons from the Western countries.
+The Kuomintang attempted to levy taxes on merchants in Canton and the merchants resisted by raising an army, the Merchant's Volunteer Corps.
+The merchants were conservative and reactionary, and appointed Chen Lianbao, a prominent comprador trader, as leader of the Volunteer Corps.
+The merchants' Corps accused the Kuomintang of leading a "Red Revolution" in Canton.
+Sun initiated this anti-merchant policy and Chiang enforced it by leading his army of Whampoa Military Academy graduates against the merchants' Corps.
+Chiang was assisted in his campaign by Soviet advisors, who supplied him with weapons.
+The merchants' Volunteer Corps were supplied with weapons from the Western countries.

-The Kuomintang were accused of leading a "Red Revolution" in Canton.
-The merchants were conservative and reactionary and their Volunteer Corp leader Chen Lianbao was a prominent comprador trader.

 The merchants were supported by the foreign, Western imperialists such as the British, who led an international flotilla to support them against Sun.
-Chiang seized the western supplied weapons from the merchants, and battled against them.
-A Kuomintang General executed several merchants, and the Kuomintang formed a Soviet inspired Revolutionary Committee.
+Chiang, in battling the Corps, seized the western-supplied weapons from the merchants.
+A Kuomintang general executed several merchants, and the Kuomintang formed a Soviet-inspired Revolutionary Committee.
 The Communist Party of Great Britain congratulated Sun for his war against foreign imperialists and capitalists.